arorabharat/Leetcode/interview-tips.md

 1. Focus on the edge cases of algorithm , clarify the ambiguity and strive for optimal solution
 2. Know the limitations and advantage of applied algorithm
-3. Focus on the Object-Oriented design - Testable, Maintainable and Extensible
+3. Focus on the Object-Oriented design - Testable, Maintainable, Readable and Extensible.
-4. Read about good design practices and design patterns
+4. Read about good design practices and design patterns.
 5. Know the difference between Relational and Non-relational database, be aware of the concurrency issues
 6. Do the estimation based on the expected performance of the system  and choose the right database.
 7. Always keep scalability, reliability, availability in the mind.